DEFRA/rpa-mit-reference-data/README.md

 cat secrets.json | dotnet user-secrets set
 ```

-These values can also be created as environment variables or as a development app settings file.
+These values can also be created as environment variables or as a development app settings file, but the preferred method is via user secrets.

 ### Apply DB migrations